garrett-laroy-johnson/poetic-machines-teaching-materials/src/saic/mfa5010/schedule.md

 Galloway, Alexander.
 Uncomputable: Play and Politics in the Long Digital Age.
 Verso, 2022. [selections]

-Grosz, Elizabeth.
-Chaos, Territory, Art: Deleuze and the Framing of the Earth.
-Duke University Press.
-2008.

 [Holmes, Brian.
 Guattari's Schizoanalytic Cartographies: Or, the Pathic Core at the Heart of Cybernetics](https://miriamgrossi.paginas.ufsc.br/files/2013/02/25090965-Guattari%E2%80%99s-Schizoanalytic-Cartographies.pdf).